|MP 8.01.14||Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds|

 No applicable information.

 This policy was originally created in 1997 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed through April 2013.
+The most recent literature review was performed for the period of April 2013 through May 26, 2014.
 The following is a summary of the key literature to date.

-Brachytherapy has become widely accepted among physicians and its speed and convenience compared to external-beam radiation are appealing to patients.
+Brachytherapy has become widely accepted among physicians and its speed and convenience compared with external beam radiotherapy (EBRT) are appealing to patients.
 Therefore, given the baseline uncertainty regarding long-term outcomes associated with any or no treatment of clinically localized prostate cancer, decisions regarding any treatment option for prostate cancer are frequently reframed as an issue of patient preference, even while acknowledging that the decision must be made based on incomplete data.

 Brachytherapy used as monotherapy